ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 ### Declaring Schema

-In CQL a loose piece of Data Definition Language (henceforth DDL) does not actually create or drop anything.
-In most CQL programs the normal situation is that "something" has already created the database and put some data in it.
+In CQL, a loose piece of Data Definition Language (henceforth DDL) does not actually create or drop anything.
+In most CQL programs, the normal situation is that "something" has already created the database and put some data in it.
 You need to tell the CQL compiler about the schema so that it knows what the tables are and what to expect to find in those tables.
 This is because typically